XORBKPT/Riemann-Hypothesis/README.md

 ---

-## Primes as "Topological Defects" which define a manifold's structure.

-### Stepping back from chasing the zeros further down the line...

-### ...asking why they are there in the first place <80)
+## Primes as "Topological Defects" which define a manifold's structure; don't chase the zeros further down the line; ask why they are there <80)

-So far:

 [Riemann Musings with Diagrams](https://xorbkpt.github.io/Riemann-Hypothesis/)